k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup.md

 ### Create secret for read/write access to an S3 bucket

 Before creating the k8ssandra-cluster, we need to supply credentials so that Apache Medusa has read/write to an S3 bucket, which is where the backup will be stored.
-Currently, Medusa supports local, S3, GKE, and other bucket types.
+Currently, Medusa supports local, Amazon S3, GKE, and other bucket types.
 In this example, we’re using S3.

 To do this, start by creating a secret with the credentials for the S3 bucket.

-The `medusa-bucket-key.yaml` sample in GitHub contains:
+The `medusa-bucket-key.yaml` sample in GitHub **(location TBD)** contains:

 ```
 apiVersion: v1